coding-kitties/istio-ambient-service-mesh-tutorial/README.md

     horizontalpodautoscaler.autoscaling/istio-ingressgateway   Deployment/istio-ingressgateway   <unknown>/80%   1         5         1          12m
     horizontalpodautoscaler.autoscaling/istiod                 Deployment/istiod                 <unknown>/80%   1         5         1          14m
     ```
+    In the output you can see the 3 "ambient" proxies running.
+    ```bash
+    pod/istio-cni-node-5vkb6                   1/1     Running   0          12m
+    pod/istio-cni-node-tc8fn                   1/1     Running   0          12m
+    pod/istio-cni-node-zm8dl                   1/1     Running   0          12m
+    ```
+    One for each node in the cluster.
+If you compare this to a service mesh that
+    is not running in ambient mode, you will see that there are no proxy
+    nodes running.
+Then only a proxy is installed when a pod is deployed.
+In
+    such a setup only the following resources are created:
+    ```bash
+    pod/istio-egressgateway-5bdd756dfd-2f9cq    1/1     Running   0          82s
+    pod/istio-ingressgateway-67f7b5f88d-qf8vq   1/1     Running   0          82s
+    pod/istiod-58c6454c57-bvv4v                 1/1     Running   0          94s
+    ```
 ### Deploying the demo apps

 1. Apply all the deployments found in the istio samples folder